rlrf-icml2026/RLRF/README.md

 ## Overview

-<p>This repository contains the official code for the paper “RLRF: Competitive Search Agent Design via Reinforcement Learning from Ranker Feedback” (arXiv: 2510.04096).
+<p>This repository contains the official code for the paper “Strategic Content Optimization in Competitive Search: A Reinforcement Learning Approach.
 RLRF is a methodology that aligns the LLM with the competitive ranking objective.
 Unlike traditional prompting-based methods, RLRF aligns LLMs with ranking objectives by learning directly from ranker feedback — the ordering of documents produced by a ranker.
 Using reinforcement learning techniques, the model learns to modify content in a way that consistently improves its rank in a competitive environment.</p>

 ---